GMT-ERiSi/score-reader/stats_reader/ELO_LADDER_README.md

 ## Generating ELO Ladders

-The ELO ladder generation creates multiple ladder files:
+The ELO ladder generation creates multiple ladder files based on the specified `--match-type` or all if none is specified:

 - `elo_ladder_team.json` - Team ELO ratings for organized team matches
-- `elo_ladder_pickup.json` - Team ELO ratings for pickup matches
 - `pickup_player_elo_ladder.json` - Individual player ELO ratings from custom pickup matches
 - `ranked_player_elo_ladder.json` - Individual player ELO ratings from ranked queue matches
-- `elo_ladder.json` - Combined ladder with all matches (for backward compatibility)
+- `elo_ladder.json` - Combined team ladder with all matches (for backward compatibility)
+- Associated `_history.json` files are also generated for each ladder.

 To generate all ladders, run: